copart-internship/copart-internship.github.io/index.md

 5. All commits after 4PM will not be accepted.
 6. Code must have README.md
 7. Code must have comments - We cannot read your mind.
 8. You dont need to complete the problem.
 Make an effort.
+9. Individual contributions musy be clearly explained

 - - -